franzenzenhofer/thisismy/readme.md

 Directed by Franz Enzenhofer.

+## What does it do?

+`thisismy` concatinats files, removes unnecessary whitespace,  prefixes it with "This is my current %filename%:" and pushes it to the clipboard (or elsewhere).
+Also works with online resources.

+## Tell me more

 `thisismy` is a command-line utility designed to simplify the process of creating prompts for ChatGPT.
 With `thisismy`, you can print the contents of one or more files or online resources to the terminal, copy them to the clipboard and whitespace reduce them to save tokens.
 I.e.:

 `thisismy -c -t -p "ChatGPT check this code for the best practices outlined in the online ressource." file1.js file2.js http://example.com/index.html